dogue/dotfiles/README.md

 ### Helix

-The Helix config should be fairly self-explanatory.
+The helix config should be fairly self-explanatory.
 The included nightman theme is a custom theme derived from the gruvbox palette. `languages.toml` is kind of a mess at the moment.

 ---